 When I think of Cambodia, I always think of orange, the color not the fruit.
-The orange color comes to my mind not because it is the color of the Cambodian flag (which is blue, red, and white), but because orange is the color of the robes worn by the Buddhist monks in Cambodia.
+The orange color comes to my mind not because it is the color of the Cambodian flag (which is blue, red, and white) but because orange is the color of the robes worn by the Buddhist monks in Cambodia.
 And for a photographer, these striking orange robes are hard to resist.

-I always wondered why Cambodian monks wear orange robes (as do Thai and Lao monks) when Burmese monks wear red robes (and the Japanese and Chinese monks wear grey outfits but this is another story).
+I always wondered why Cambodian monks wear orange robes (as do Thai and Lao monks) when Burmese monks wear red robes (and the Japanese and Chinese monks wear grey outfits, but this is another story).
 A clue to this riddle may reside in the fact that the robes of the Cambodian monks are typically (and elegantly) referred to as being of a “saffron color”.
-From what I learned, originally (as in Buddha’s time) the color of the robe would vary as a function of what natural dye was used to color the old cloth, which was sewn into a robe.
+From what I learned, initially (as in Buddha’s time) the color of the robe would vary as a function of what natural dye was used to color the old cloth, which was sewn into a robe.
 So the color of the robes in a given geographical region originated from the color of the dyes that were available (spices, roots, fruits…) in that region.
-The “orange” color probably comes from dying used clothes in spices such as turmeric or saffron (more likely turmeric as saffron would have been too costly).
+The “orange” color probably comes from dying used clothes in spices such as turmeric or saffron (more likely turmeric, as saffron would have been too costly).
 And then tradition just kept those different colors.